GCSE: Structure and format

-Students usually take at least 5 GCSEs in Key Stage 4, in order to satisfy the long-standing headline measure of achieving 5 A*-C grades, including English, Mathematics, and Science.
-The exact qualifications taken by students vary from school to school and student to student, but schools are encouraged to offer at least one pathway that leads to qualification for the English Baccalaureate, requiring GCSEs in English language, English literature, mathematics, science (including computer science), a modern or ancient language, and history or geography.
+Pupils usually take 7–11 GCSEs in Key Stage 4.
+The exact qualifications taken vary from school to school and pupil to pupil but all schools are encouraged to offer a pathway that leads to qualification for the English Baccalaureate, requiring GCSEs in English literature, English language, mathematics, science (including computer science), a modern foreign or ancient language and history or geography.

 Subjects

-The list of currently available GCSE subjects is much shorter than before the reforms, as the new qualifications in England all have core requirements set by the regulator, Ofqual, for each subject.
-In addition, there are several subjects where only one board offers qualifications, including some that are only available in one country of the UK for that reason.
+The list of currently available GCSE subjects is much shorter than before the reforms, since the new qualifications in England all have core requirements set by the regulator, Ofqual, for each subject.
+In addition there are several subjects for which only one board offers qualifications, including some that are available only in one country of the UK for that reason.
 The following lists are sourced from the exam board websites.

 Core subjects

 These are the requirements for achieving the English Baccalaureate headline measure in league tables, from 2017 onwards.
-Other subjects, especially religious studies, citizenship studies, computer science, or physical education are compulsory in majority of secondary schools as these subjects form part of the National Curriculum at Key Stage 4.
+Other subjects, especially religious studies, citizenship studies, computer science and physical education are compulsory in the majority of secondary schools since these subjects form part of the National Curriculum at Key Stage 4.